 I think when I have the most going on or I am stressed, the best thing I can do is not work harder, but take a step back.
 I like to look at the big picture, the things I have accomplished, where I was five years ago and what the worst case scenario is now if everything blew up.
 It turns out the worst case scenario is not that bad and I will be just fine even if the worst did happen.
 That helped me relax and be more positive about things and I find the more positive I am, the better work I do and the better things turn out.
 Figuring out how much money my rental properties made me, really help me think positively about my plans and how things have gone.

-A great tool to help you track your net worth and spending is the Personal Capital AP.
-It is free and links all of your accounts into one easy to use AP.
+A great tool to help you track your net worth and spending is Personal Capital.
+It is a free program and links all of your accounts into one easy to use program.

 How did I gain $600,000 in net worth from my rental properties?